V-Model development techniques to design | Dorleco

 9. Management of Configurations:

-Technique: To keep version control, monitor changes, and ensure consistency between the development and testing processes, use configuration management procedures.
+Technique: To maintain version control, monitor changes, and ensure consistency between development and testing, it is therefore essential to implement configuration management procedures.

 10. Comprehensive Testing: